Mark Collie: Mid 1990s-present

 Collie signed to Giant Records in 1995.
 His only album for the label was Tennessee Plates, which Collie co-produced with James Stroud.
 Its two charting singles were "Three Words, Two Hearts, One Night", his last Top 40 entry on the country chart, and "Steady as She Goes".
-After these two songs, he charted at #72 with "Love to Burn", which he recorded for the Columbia Records multi-artist compilation NASCAR: Hotter than Asphalt.
+After these two songs, he charted at No. 72 with "Love to Burn", which he recorded for the Columbia Records multi-artist compilation NASCAR: Hotter than Asphalt.
 Collie covered Jim Croce's "Rapid Roy (The Stock Car Boy)" on the 1997 tribute album Jim Croce: A Nashville Tribute.
 In 1998, MCA released a budget-line compilation titled Even the Man in the Moon Is Cryin, which comprised several of his MCA singles.

 He did not release another album until Rose Covered Garden in 2006.
 A live album, Alive at Brushy Mountain, was released in 2012.

 He has performed onstage with many artists including Tim McGraw, Kenny Chesney, and Johnny Cash.
 He continues to tour actively both in the U.S. and Europe.

 In September 2013 Collie signed to 101 Ranch records and was the first artist signed to them.
 "I'm thrilled to have a new home with 101 Ranch Records and to be working with a terrific team with Doug, Bob and Tammy," says Mark Collie.
 "There are some new and exciting projects coming up on the horizon that I look forward to debuting with the label."